-While applying for a civil service job or a position in the financial service industry, potential employers may use your credit score.
+If you apply for a civil service job or a position in the financial service industry, potential employers may check your credit score.
 They use it to evaluate your sense of financial responsibility and risk of misconduct to determine whether or not to hire you.
 Employers may consider applicants with fair credit scores, but those with higher credit scores stand a better chance of securing the job over those with bad or fair scores.

 In Canada, the minimum credit score required for a car loan is between 630 to 650.
 So, with a 650 credit score, you can easily qualify for a car loan because the car itself serves as collateral for the lender.
 If renting a car with a debit card instead of a credit card, the rental company might request your credit history to evaluate and determine your credit rating.

-A 650 credit score is not the worst score in Canada, and it falls within the fair range of credit which is below the average score.
-Therefore having a 650 credit score isn't the end of the world for you.
-You can still qualify for many credit opportunities, though not the best ones.
+A 650 credit score is not the worst score in Canada.
+It falls within the fair range of credit which is below the average score.
+Therefore, having a 650 credit score isn’t the end of the world for you.
+You can still qualify for many credit opportunities, though likely not the best ones.
 To qualify for better lending options at lower rates, focus on improving your credit score.

 A 650 credit score is a three-digit number between 580 to 669, showing that you’re within the fair boundaries of credit.
 In other words, you’re below the Canadian average credit score but not a high-risk borrower.

 Yes, a 650 credit score should enable you to qualify for a credit card in Canada.
 While it may not guarantee access to all types of credit cards, especially those with high rewards or premium features, it should be sufficient for most standard credit cards.